Camel milk

 Camel milk is milk from female camels.
 It has supported nomad and pastoral cultures since the domestication of camels millennia ago.
 Herders may for periods survive solely on the milk when taking the camels on long distances to graze in desert and arid environments, especially in parts of the Middle East, North Africa and the Horn of Africa.
 The camel dairy farming industry has grown in Australia and the United States, as an environmentally friendly alternative to cow dairy farming using a species well-adapted to arid regions.

 Camel milk has different nutritional characteristics from cow milk, but the proportions of nutrients can be highly variable based on a number of factors, including type and age of camel, climate, what it eats, and milking method.
 It can be used to make products such as yogurt and ice cream, but is not so easily turned into butter or cheese.
+Camel milk tastes similar to cow's milk.

 History

+Before the conception and spread of Islam, many Arabs were herdsmen who lived off the milk from their camels and the produce of desert oases.

-Desert nomad tribes use camel milk, which can be readily made into yoghurt, as a staple food, and can live for up to a month on nothing but camel milk.
+Today, desert nomad tribes use camel milk, which can be readily made into yogurt, as a staple food, and can live for up to a month on nothing but camel milk.